Edmonton Leaking Pipe Repair Service

 Leaking copper pipes with a hole no larger than a grain of rice will still waste as much as 3,000 litres in a single day.
 A hole only three times as large, barely bigger than a pea, will waste over ten times as much water — and cost as much as an extra $100 per day.
 Those higher water bills aren't the only concern for Edmonton homeowners with hidden leaks — 30,000 litre leakages result in significant amounts of water damage and significant drywall repair costs.
 Our greatest fear is such a leak occurring when nobody is home to notice it, as the damage could be staggering.

 Mr. Rooter Plumbing of Edmonton is here to save you from leaking pipes!
 Every licensed plumber on our team provides thorough inspections and reliable repairs for pipe leaks — and all other kinds of drips and drops.
-Whether you have a leaky pipe below your sink, or a buried slab leak, we're here for you.
+Whether you have a leaky pipe below your sink or a buried slab leak, we're here for you.
 We're even happy to fix your leaky faucet.
 Your Edmonton plumber is ready to provide outstanding plumbing service — any time you spot the signs of leaking pipes.

 A plumbing leak could cause one — or many — of several different complications in a single plumbing system.
 In general, you should investigate every unusual plumbing problem that appears, but there are some specific signs that point people toward likely leakage.

 Dripping sounds: Constant tapping echoing from bathrooms, kitchens, utility rooms, or anywhere else with plumbing fixtures — even inside walls.
 Note that even leaky faucets should be thoroughly examined.

-Ticking & banging noise: If you hear ticking when you turn your taps, or if you hear loud banging inside your walls — which is often called water hammer — you may have damaged joints connecting your lines, which could also lead to liquid escaping from those connections.
+Ticking or banging noise: If you hear ticking when you turn your taps, or if you hear loud banging inside your walls — which is often called water hammer — you may have damaged joints connecting your lines, which could also lead to liquid escaping from those connections.

 Unpleasant odours: Musty damp smells are common signs of leakage somewhere in your home, but you should also investigate any other rotten, stinky odours in your bathroom, kitchen, or other areas with drainage.